Latch/openkit/documentation/partner_backend.md

 	* HTTP 403
 		* `"error": "invalid_grant"`: Missing or invalid grant parameters.

-			⇒ Check the API request to make sure the "refresh_token" field has the right value.
+			⇒ Check the API request to make sure the `refresh_token` field has the right value.

 		* `"error": "unauthorized_client"`: Grant type not allowed for the client.

-			⇒ Check the API request to make sure the "grant_type" field has the right value.
+			⇒ Check the API request to make sure the `grant_type` field has the right value.

 	* HTTP 500
 		* `error="internal_server_error"`: there was an unexpected error.